Les Cusworth: Playing career

-After retirement
+Coaching career

 After retiring from playing, he coached an England sevens team, including Lawrence Dallaglio and Matt Dawson to an unexpected World Cup victory at Murrayfield in 1993.

+Thereafter from 1994-1997 Les was Assistant Coach to England national rugby team, a period that included winning the Five Nations Championship twice, including a Grand Slam in 1995 and 1996.

-He was director of rugby at Worcester RFC before working freelance and as a rugby public speaker before taking over as Director of Rugby at the Argentina Rugby Union.
+He also served as director of rugby at Worcester RFC and the Argentina Rugby Union before working freelance and as a rugby public speaker.